devopsgroup-io/catapult/README.md

 ### Websites ###

-Adding websites to Catapult is easy.
-The only requirement is that the website needs to be contained in its own repo at GitHub or Bitbucket.
-Websites are then added to configuration.yml, a minimal addition looks like this:
+Adding websites to Catapult is driven by simple configuration.
+After establishing a repository at GitHub or Bitbucket, simply add entries to configuration.yml.
+The entries must be ordered alphabetically by domain name and all entries exist under the single `websites` key as reflected in this example:
 ```
 websites:
   apache:
   - domain: devopsgroup.io
     repo: git@github.com:devopsgroup-io/devopsgroup-io.git
+  - domain: example.com
+    repo: git@github.com:example-company/example.com.git
 ```

 The following options are available: